 Adding a credit card to a trial account converts it to a paid account; however, this does not end your trial:

 Your free credits are unaffected.
-You can continue using your free credits until they are fully consumed, after which all additional credit consumption will be charged.
+During the trial period, you can continue using your free credits until they are fully consumed, after which all additional credit consumption will be charged.
 Unused free credits expire when the trial period ends.

 Your data storage will not be charged until the trial ends, after which you will be charged a monthly storage usage fee based on the amount of data you maintain in your account.